ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

 * Script Attributes manager with dependency-aware “Defer all third-party” and “Conservative” presets
 * Render Optimizer for critical CSS, JS deferral with handle/domain allow and deny lists plus inline dependency and jQuery auto-detection, differential serving with page-scoped entry points so modern browsers load only the ESM bundle while legacy browsers get a `nomodule` file and polyfills, and optional asset combination/minification with size limits and purge controls
 * JavaScript Manager powered by AE_SEO_JS_Detector, AE_SEO_JS_Controller and AE_SEO_JS_Lazy for optional per-page auto-dequeue (beta), user-intent triggers, consent gating, per-module toggles, lazy loading, script replacements, handle allow/deny lists, a Script Usage admin page for acceptance scenarios, and performance gains such as idle analytics and sub-200 ms reCAPTCHA on form focus
+* Option to load jQuery only when required with URL-based overrides and debug logging; pages with Elementor or other jQuery-dependent assets still enqueue it
+* DOM replacements via the `ae_seo/js/replacements` filter and bundled `vanilla-helpers.js` helpers

 == Installation ==
 1. Upload the plugin files to the `/wp-content/plugins/gm2-wordpress-suite` directory.